FrontendMasters/front-end-handbook-2017/practice/fd-dev-for.md

 These operating systems typically run on one or more of the following devices:

 * Desktop computer
-* Laptop / Netbook computer
+* Laptop / netbook computer
 * Mobile phone
 * Tablet
 * TV